 Be positive about it.
 They will feed off your energy.
 Let them be kids and have the photographer get some fun action shots of them playing, running, or laughing in the leaves or wherever you go.
 Don’t stress; research shows that parental stress is contagious.
 If you’re stressed out, start thinking positively.

-Sending you positive vibes for your next photo shoot.
+Sending you positive vibes for your next digital camera photo shoot.
 Moms know putting these moments together can be challenging and stressful with the outfits, location, photographer, and kids’ unpredictable behavior.
 But with all that said, those timeless pictures of your little ones and family together are absolute mommy treasures and so worth not waiting until they’re older.
 It’s worth all the stress.
 These tips and tricks might just help you on your next photo session and avoid some meltdowns along the way.
 Have fun and good luck!
 Don’t forget to say cheese!!